Andy Byford: Transport for London

 In May 2020, Byford was appointed commissioner of Transport for London by the Transport for London (TfL) board and the mayor of London, Sadiq Khan.
 He replaced Mike Brown, making him London's most senior transport official.
 Byford received a base salary of £355,000, the same salary as the two previous commissioners.
-During his tenure as TfL commissioner, the agency negotiated a funding deal with the government to guarantee revenue through 2024 as it continued to recover from the COVID-19 pandemic.
-Byford also oversaw the completion of the long-awaited Elizabeth Line, an east–west line directly connecting London suburbs with the core of the city – an achievement which he said was "without doubt, the highlight of my career".
+During his tenure as TfL commissioner, the authority negotiated a funding deal with the government to guarantee revenue through 2024 as it continued to recover from the COVID-19 pandemic.
+Byford also oversaw the completion of the long-awaited Elizabeth line, an east–west line directly connecting London suburbs with the core of the city – an achievement which he said was "without doubt, the highlight of my career".
+The Elizabeth line was officially opened on 17 May 2022, and one of the trains is named after Byford.
 In September 2022, Byford resigned as TfL commissioner, citing a desire to return to the U.S. and spend more time with his family.
 Byford left the position in October 2022, following the opening of the final Elizabeth line station, Bond Street.

+Amtrak

+In March 2023, it was reported that Byford would start serving as executive vice president in charge of high-speed rail for Amtrak on 10 April 2023.
+Byford led Amtrak's support for such regional initiatives in Texas, Florida, California, Nevada, the Midwest and along the Eastern Seaboard.

+In May 2025, Byford was appointed by the administration of President Donald Trump as special advisor to the Amtrak Board of Directors for the redevelopment of New York Penn Station, after the United States Department of Transportation announced the previous month that it had taken over that project from the MTA.